dengking/programming-language/docs/C-family-language/C++/Language-reference/Basic-concept/Data-model/Object/Object-layout/Object-layout.md

 A class/struct/union is considered POD if it is trivial, standard-layout, and all of its non-static data members and base classes are PODs.

 By separating these concepts, it becomes possible to give up one without losing the other.
-A class with complex move and copy constructors may not be trivial, but it could be standard-layout and thus interoperate with C. Similarly, a class with public and private non-static data members would not be standard-layout, but it could be trivial and thus `memcpy`-able.
+A class with complex move and copy constructors may not be **trivial**, but it could be **standard-layout** and thus interoperate with C. Similarly, a class with public and private non-static data members would not be standard-layout, but it could be **trivial** and thus `memcpy`-able.

 ### stackoverflow [trivial vs. standard layout vs. POD](https://stackoverflow.com/questions/6496545/trivial-vs-standard-layout-vs-pod)